 Minnesota boasts nearly 12,000 lakes that are larger than 10 acres.
 The 4,600 territorial loon pairs in Minnesota represent 52 percent of all loon pairs in the lower 48 states (there are 8,800 in total).
 However, about one-third of the loon's former range is still unoccupied in the state.
-Efforts over the next few years will include an evaluation of the quality of the many lakes in southern Minnesota to determine if restoration efforts should proceed to help loons expand back into their former range.

 Home to more than 1,100 lakes, Massachusetts offers prime habitat for breeding loons.
 Extirpated in the early 20th century, Common Loons returned in 1975 as a nesting species.
 Over the last four decades, loons have made a comeback—in 2013 there were 36 territorial pairs statewide.
 However, breeding loons remain restricted to only a part of their former Massachusetts range.
-Larger populations in New Hampshire and Maine will be studied to determine how they can best contribute toward restoration efforts in Massachusetts.
+Larger populations in New Hampshire and Maine continue to be studied to determine how they can best contribute toward restoration efforts in Massachusetts.

-© 2018 Biodiversity Research Institute is a 501(c)3 non-profit
+© 2020 Biodiversity Research Institute is a 501(c)3 non-profit